Content updated March 2026

 • Earn rental income (short-term or long-term)

-• Don’t rent your property, but use it privately or leave it empty — in which case you must declare imputed income (renta imputada)
+• Do not rent your property but use it privately or leave it empty (imputed income / renta imputada)

 This applies even if: